-The OpenTelemetry Collector is a fundamental component of the OpenTelemetry architecture but can be a little complicated to sort through, especially when you add in important concepts like pipelines, receivers, processors, exporters, connectors, agents, and gateways.
+The OpenTelemetry (OTel) Collector is a fundamental component of the OpenTelemetry architecture but can be a little complicated to sort through, especially when you add in important concepts like pipelines, receivers, processors, exporters, connectors, agents, and gateways.
 Let’s break it down piece by piece and clear up any confusion.

 OpenTelemetry Collector